 Mango Banana Smoothie If you’re looking for a refreshing nutrition packed start to your morning or even later in the day this Mango Banana Smoothie is a favorite of mine.
 I often buy frozen mango chunks but I will use in this either fresh or frozen bananas.
 By using fruit no ice is needed when blending so there is no dilution of flavors.
 Mango Banana Smoothie Ingredients 1 cup cubed frozen mango cubes 3/4 cup sliced ripe banana (about 1 medium) 2/3 cup milk or almond milk 1 teaspoon honey 1/4 teaspoon vanilla extract Preparation: Place frozen mango and the remaining ingredients in a blender.
 Process until smooth.
 Pour into a tall glass and enjoy!
 To freeze your own mangos: If using fresh mangos, peel and cube then arrange the mango cubes in a single layer on a baking sheet; freeze until firm (about 1 hour).

-A very good thing to have ready to use is a nice Cinnamon Sugar Blend.
+Love having this very handy Cinnamon Sugar Blend ready to go.
+This recipe is from my pantry cooking items.
+When you’ve always worked lots of hours having pantry items ready makes cooking so much easier and more efficient.
 I have been making this Cinnamon Sugar Blend for years to have as one of my favorite pantry staples.
 Some of my favorite dishes to use this on are oatmeal, some buttered toast, rice pudding, in coffee, or on top of the foam on cappuccino.
-Use it on anything you want to add a hint of sweetness to.
+Use it on anything you want to add a hint of sweetness.
+Should you be following a Low Carbohydrate or Keto lifestyle this will also work by substituting a 1:1 ratio sweetener such as my favorite Lakanto Monkfruit Classic.
 I alway keep this near my coffee pot for a quick flavor boost when I don’t want just plain coffee.For the record I haven’t sweetened my coffee with anything in many years but this cinnamon sugar blend I enjoy once in a while.
 When I brew some cappuccino at home sometimes I do a light sprinkling of this on top of the foamed milk.
-Cinnamon Sugar Blend Recipe 1/2 cup granulated white sugar 2 Tablespoon ground cinnamon Preparation In a bowl add sugar and ground cinnamon.
-Blend well.
-Great to keep on hand.
-Store in an airtight container.
-For a shaker: Save a spice bottle that is finished, remove the label, thoroughly wash and dry before adding the cinnamon sugar mix.
-Have
+Cinnamon Sugar Blend Recipe 1/2 cup granulated white

 Love the autumn and the newly harvested apples, cranberries, pumpkins and other fall-harvested ingredients.
 One of my favorite recipes combines apple, cranberries, and cinnamon with either apple juice or cider.
 Lovely combination of flavors!
 Think fall you not only think back to school, Halloween and football but new crop of apples, pumpkins and cranberries.
 Three of of my favorite foods. ?
 A lovely condiment to serve with chops, chicken, turkey or other poultry.
 Don’t be afraid to experiment when you cook, that’s how new recipes have always been created!
 For more cranberry compote recipes click here. whole cranberries ready to cook Granny Smith Apples Apple Lovin’ Cranberry Compote 6 servings Ingredients 1 cup apple juice or cider 1 cup sugar 1 medium to large granny smith apple Cinnamon sticks 14 oz fresh whole cranberries (or frozen not defrosted) 1 cinnamon stick Preparation Peel and chop the apple into roughly chopped chunks.
 These chunks will break down during cooking but smaller chop works best.
 It is fine to have some pieces larger so they show in the finished product.
 Into a saucepan bring the juice or cider, cinnamon stick and sugar to a boil.
 Add the cranberries, apples to pot and stir.